INDA23PlusPlus/vm/docs/vemod.md

 first local variable is done with `load %0`, etc.

-Note that local variables must be allocated at the beginning of a function with the `stack_alloc` instruction, which takes a number of objects to be allocated.
+Note that local variables must be allocated at the beginning of a function with the `stack_alloc` instruction, which takes the number of objects to be allocated.

 Arguments are placed 3 slots below the base pointer.
-For example, if a function takes 2 parameters, argument 1 and 2 are accessed with `load %-5` and `load %-4` respectively.
+For example, if a function takes 2 parameters, arguments 1 and 2 are accessed with `load %-5` and `load %-4` respectively.